-Marriott Bonvoy™ points expire after one year of inactivity.
-Since you earn Marriott Bonvoy™ points every time you stay at a Marriott property, or even just eat at one of their restaurants, it’s very easy to keep your Marriott Bonvoy™ points balance active.
-See our section “How Do I Earn Marriott Bonvoy™ points” above to see just how easy it is to keep your account active.
+It depends.
+If you haven’t achieved any Elite status for life, Marriott Bonvoy points expire after one year of inactivity.
+Since you earn Marriott Bonvoy points every time you stay at a Marriott property, or even just eat at one of their restaurants, it’s very easy to keep your Marriott Bonvoy points balance active.
+It’s even easier if you have a Marriott Bonvoy Amex Card, because it’ll earn you points for any purchase.
+See our section “How Do I Earn Marriott Bonvoy points” above to see just how easy it is to keep your account active.

 Still, it's hard to say which are more valuable.
-One thing we can say is that you should not transfer your Amex MR points to Marriott Bonvoy™ points.
-American Express offers a rate of 1,000 MR = 1,200 Marriott Bonvoy™ points, which is a very poor valuation.
-This is only a decision you'll face with your other cards, since the Marriott Bonvoy™ Amex Card earns Marriott Bonvoy™ points on its own.
+One thing we can say is that you should not transfer your Amex MR points to Marriott Bonvoy points.
+American Express offers a rate of 1,000 MR = 1,200 Marriott Bonvoy points, which is a very poor valuation.
+This is only a decision you'll face with your other cards, since the Marriott Bonvoy Amex Card earns Marriott Bonvoy points on its own.

-All things considered, we recommend keeping your Marriott Bonvoy™ points as Marriott Bonvoy™ points so you can use them on amazing hotel redemptions (see the Case Studies above), and transferring your Amex MR points from your Platinum Card to airlines for flights.
+All things considered, we recommend keeping your Marriott Bonvoy points as Marriott Bonvoy points so you can use them on amazing hotel redemptions (see the Case Studies above), and transferring your Amex MR points from your Platinum Card to airlines for flights.

 The peak/off-peak system is brand new to Marriott, so they actually haven’t listed which dates will be priced in which way.
 For now, every date is listed at the standard price, though this will change in the coming months.
 Join our email list at the bottom of this post so we can update you when that happens and help you maximize your points by planning your travel during off-peak dates.

-If you prefer to save some of your Marriott Bonvoy™ points, or if you don't have enough for a particular booking, you can take advantage of the points + cash option.
+If you prefer to save some of your Marriott Bonvoy points, or if you don't have enough for a particular booking, you can take advantage of the points + cash option.
 Generally we recommend against this, since this setup values points lower than what they're worth if you apply them smartly (see our Case Studies above), but it’s not terrible either.
 If you don’t have enough points for your hotel stay, use points + cash, but if you do, just use your points.
 Here's the points + cash breakdown for each hotel category: